kai17kai/kai17kai.github.io/README.md

 # What This includes

-This repository is a bunch of crap and little games that my friends and I am just dumping here.
+This repository is a bunch of crap and little games that my friends and I are just dumping here.